Azure/azure-webpubsub/docs/getting-started/using-pubsub-subprotocol/js-work-with-subprotocols.md

     };
     ```

-    You can see client joins the group by sending a message in `joinGroup` type.

-    You can also see we changed the code when message is received to parse the message and get the data from json format.

-3. For security consideration, by default a client cannot publish or subscribe to a group by itself.
-We also need to update the token generation code to grant client such permissions:
+4. For security consideration, by default a client cannot publish or subscribe to a group by itself.
+We also need to update the token generation code to give client such `roles` when `getAuthenticationToken` in `server.js`:

     ```javascript
     app.get('/negotiate', async (req, res) => {